-WINDOWS- All windows are NOT created equally, particularly when it comes to energy efficiency.
-Windows best suited to provide insulation and increase your home’s energy efficiency are those that are triple paned.
-This means they contain 3 panes of glass that are separated by air spaces.
+WINDOWS: All windows are NOT created equally, particularly when it comes to energy efficiency.
+Windows best suited to provide insulation and increase your home’s energy efficiency are those that are triple pane.
+This means they contain three panes of glass that are separated by air spaces.
 They’re a great way to save on your energy bills because they have more surface area, which is used to absorb both warmth and cold putting less stress on your home’s furnace and air conditioner.
-Lindus Construction is the exclusive home of the SEASONGUARD window.
+Lindus Construction is the exclusive home of the SeasonGuard window.
 The SeasonGuard window’s patented design allows for solar heat gain in the winter which naturally keeps your home warmer.
 In the summer, SeasonGuard windows deflect sunlight, lowering your energy costs.
 Vinyl and wood frames will work much better than those made of metal because metal is a conductor, which means it will increase the sweating issue since it will transfer the cold air indoors.
 And while we’re on the topic of windows, drawing the shades during the daytime, will also keep your home cooler.

-HOME APPLIANCES- Your oven uses 2/3 more energy than a microwave so bear that in mind when you’re preparing your meals, or even better yet, grill out.
+HOME APPLIANCES: Your oven uses 2/3 more energy than a microwave so bear that in mind when you’re preparing your meals, or even better yet, grill out.
 Plus, oven use raises the temperature of your home which will, in turn, make your HVAC unit work harder, raising your energy costs.
 Other appliances such as a dishwashers, washers & dryers also raise your home’s temperature and your cooling costs so it’s best to use them either early in the morning or later at night when the warmest part of the day has passed.

-THERMOSTAT- Control your home’s temperature while you’re at work with a programmable thermostat by setting it to revert back to your desired temperature about a half an hour before you are scheduled to arrive at home.
+THERMOSTAT: Control your home’s temperature while you’re at work with a programmable thermostat by setting it to revert back to your desired temperature about a half an hour before you are scheduled to arrive at home.

 Lindus Construction / Midwest LeafGuard is a full service contractor specializing in LeafGuard Gutters, GAF Asphalt Roofing, SeasonGuard Windows/Siding/Insulation, Metal Roofing, Decking, New Construction & Home Remodeling.
 Call us at 1-800-873-1451 or check us out on the web at http://lindusconstruction.com.
 Tune into WCCO 830 every Saturday at 9am for our Home Improvement Show with Denny Long & Andy Lindus.